kriswallsmith/FacebookBundle/README.md

      If you do not include a `file` value in the config you will have to configure your application to autoload the `Facebook` class.

-     If you do set the `file` value create a file with the following content in your kernel dir:

-        require __DIR__.'/../vendor/facebook/src/base_facebook.php';
-        require __DIR__.'/../vendor/bundles/FOS/FacebookBundle/Facebook/FacebookSessionPersistence.php';

   6. Add this configuration if you want to use the `security component`: